erlendleganger/snw/src/topic/instrument/uni-pin-pen-005.md

 This review is currently queued, no contents has been added yet.

+This pen leaves a really fine line.
+You have to be a bit careful when using it; if you drag the tip too fast, it will not lay out ink.

 Topics to add:
 * Picture of the whole pen
 * General comment